 Housing | Key Insights

 Housing stability has declined sharply in the aftermath of the fires.
-The proportion of fire-affected households living with family/friends or unhoused remains nearly double what it was before the wildfires, but appears to have decreased in the last few months.
-Among those affected, even at the start of 2025, 5% of former homeowners and 6% of former renters no longer have stable housing.
+The proportion of fire-affected households living with family/friends or unhoused remains at least 25% higher than before the wildfires.
+Among those affected, even now, 6% of former homeowners and 7% of former renters no longer have stable housing.

-People have had to move between temporary housing less often since August 2024, with over 70% of respondents having now lived at their current address for 6 months or longer.
+People have had to move between temporary housing less often since August 2024, with about three quarters of respondents having now lived at their current address for 6 months or longer.
 But further displacement remains a threat.
 Nearly half of respondents remain in temporary housing.
 Of those, more than a third are staying with friends and family, are unhoused, or are living in temporary units without assistance.

-Almost 90% of residents from the Lahaina burn area are still displaced from their homes and about half also had to leave West Maui.
+Almost 90% of residents from the Lahaina burn area had to leave their homes and about 40% also remain displaced from West Maui.

 Displacement has not only affected residents of West Maui and Kula but also those from other parts of the island.
 About a third of those who worked or owned businesses in West Maui or Kula, but lived elsewhere, have been displaced from their homes since the disaster and remain displaced.

 Most people intend to stay or return to West Maui.
+But since the beginning of the year there has been a drop in the number of people who expect that they will still be living there in a year’s time.
 About 1 in 3 households living outside of West Maui plan to move back within the next year.
 But these expectations do not align with the multi-year timeline to rebuild permanent housing or the availability of temporary housing units in the area.